mozilla-releng/relengdocs/procedures/merge_duty.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Rather than extend Releasewarrior with more complexity, the idea here is
-to try Trello and use Templated cards for todo tracking.
+to try Trello and use Template cards for todo tracking.

 To track human tasks and issues during merges, we use the following
 `trello board <https://trello.com/b/AyyFAEbS/mergeduty-tasks>`__.